ember-nexus/api/docs/development/best-practices.md

 - Messages should provide context why they are created.
 - Messages should provide one specific reason, ideally a unique property or identifier.
 - Messages should not contain sensitive data like passwords, hashes, and tokens.
+- Messages are sentences, they end with a dot.

 Log messages should be created in the following scenarios: